 Government reliance on voluntary consensus standards continues to grow.
-Public Law 104-113, the National Technology Transfer and Advancement Act (NTTAA), and the accompanying Circular A-119 from the White House Office of Management and Budget (OMB) remain the cornerstone at the federal level for promoting the use of voluntary consensus standards, while still maintaining flexibility for agencies to best meet their missions.
-In this context, the Circular also recognizes the contributions of standardization activities that take place outside of the voluntary consensus process for use by agencies.
-Our vision of the future involves building on our successes in this area and encouraging government, consumers, and industry to engage standards developers as partners to create solutions to support national objectives.
+Public Law 104-113, the National Technology Transfer and Advancement Act (NTTAA), and the accompanying Circular A-119 from the White House Office of Management and Budget (OMB) remain the cornerstone at the federal level for promoting the use of voluntary consensus standards in lieu of government-unique standards, while still maintaining flexibility for agencies to best meet their missions.
+Our vision of the future involves building on our successes in this area and encouraging government, consumers, professional organizations, industry, and other stakeholders to engage standards developers as partners to create solutions to support national and international objectives.
 The key to such partnerships is participation, which requires support and resources from government policy makers at all levels.
 Tactical initiatives include:

-- ANSI, standards developers, government, and industry should partner to identify proposed, coordinated solutions where government interests could be addressed by the use of private sector-developed standards and work together for a common solution. - Government should work with the private sector to address common standards-related needs and, where feasible, engage actively in the development of standards to address these needs.
-Greater alignment between departments and agencies should also be sought where relevant. - ANSI and standards developers should provide state and local governments with ways to easily identify where their interests are being addressed and mechanisms for participating in relevant standards development activities. - The U.S. government should use existing relationships with state and local government and its responsibilities under NTTAA to support greater use of standards that deliver favorable technical and economic outcomes and are widely used in the marketplace. - ANSI and standards developers should raise awareness of policy makers of the benefits of standards developed through open, transparent, consensus-based processes and the importance of participating in their development to deliver solutions. - ANSI, standards developers, government, and industry should cooperate in identifying solutions that continue to enable reasonable access to standards that are incorporated by reference into codes and regulations for affected parties, while maintaining the copyright protection of those standards.
+- " ANSI, standards developers, government, and industry should partner to identify proposed, coordinated solutions where government interests could be addressed by the use of voluntary consensus standards and work together for a common solution. - " ANSI, standards developers, government, and industry should cooperate in identifying solutions that continue to enable reasonable access by affected parties to voluntary consensus standards that are incorporated by reference into codes and regulations while maintaining their intellectual property protection. - " ANSI and standards developers should provide state and local governments with ways to identify where their interests are being addressed and mechanisms for participating in relevant standards development activities. - " ANSI and standards developers should raise awareness of policy makers of the benefits of standards developed through open, transparent, consensus-based processes and the importance of active participation in their development by relevant stakeholders.